South Bay (San Diego County)

 edit

 Nature preserve areas in South Bay include San Diego Bay National Wildlife Refuge, Otay Mountain Wilderness, Tijuana Slough National Wildlife Refuge and Tijuana River National Estuarine Research Reserve.
 The Tijuana River Estuary is located on the southern coast of South Bay.
-The river which feeds it has a watershed that drains from both Tijuana Municipality and San Diego County.
+The river that feeds it has a watershed that drains from both Tijuana Municipality and San Diego County.
 There have been problems with the cleanliness of the estuary, from the Tijuana part of the watershed, which has led to constructive measures with efforts to clean the water.
 Located within the Tijuana River National Estuarine Reserve, the Tijuana River estuary is the largest wetland in Southern California.[4]
 The wetland supports over 370 species of migratory and year-round dwelling waterfowl.[4]

 Demographics